apache/iceberg/site/docs/spark.md

    CALL hive_prod.system.remove_orphan_files(table => 'db.sample', older_than => now(), location => 'tablelocation/data')
 ```

-List all files that would be removed by the default `remove_orphan_files` command on this table without removing them.
+List all the files that are candidates for removal by performing a dry run of the `remove_orphan_files` command on this table without actually removing them.
 ```sql
    CALL hive_prod.system.remove_orphan_files(table => 'db.sample', dry_run => true)
 ```